CalCOFI/rCRUX/README.md

 **forward_primer_seq**
-+ passed to primer_search, which turns it into a list of each primer it could be based on its degenerate primers, then passes each one in turn to NCBI.
++ passed to primer_search, which turns it into a list of all possible non degenerate primers, then passes a user defined number of primer set combinations to NCBI.
 +       e.g. forward_primer_seq <- "TAGAACAGGCTCCTCTAG"
 **reverse_primer_seq**
-+ passed to primer_search, which turns it into a list of each primer it could be based on its degenerate primers, then passes each one in turn to NCBI.
++ passed to primer_search, which turns it into a list of all possible non degenerate primers, then passes a user defined number of primer set combinations to NCBI.
 +        e.g. reverse_primer_seq <-  "TTAGATACCCCACTATGC"
 **output_directory_path**
 + the parent directory to place the data in.